yanick29/openeobench/docs/source/api/index.rst

 API Reference
 =============

-Detailed API documentation for OpenEO Bench modules.
+Detailed API documentation for openEObench modules.

 .. note::
    This section will be automatically generated from code docstrings using Sphinx autodoc.